lukereding/call_classifier/README.md

 Other filetypes besides `png` files are ignored and will not be moved.

-Each time you call the program, it will find a single folder containing `png`s.
-It will exit when done with that folder.
-Call the program again to start on a new folder.

 ### PDF vs image files

-Since the program makes use of [GoCV](https://gocv.io/), it can only display image files like `png`s or `jpg`s.
+Since the program makes use of OpenCV, it can only display image files like `png`s or `jpg`s.
 Meghan's images were all in PDF format.
 To convert all the PDFs to `png`s, I used

 ```bash
 find . -name *.pdf | gtime parallel -j+0 --eta convert -density 150 {} -quality 90 {.}.png